How Do I Apply?

 Return those verification documents to us with your name and case number or social security number on ALL documents.

-Steph 5: Check the Status of Your Case or Application
+Step 5: Check the Status of Your Case or Application

-You can now check the status of your application or case by calling 1-844-640-6446 or online.
+You can now check the status of your application online.

 The State of Ohio Online Benefits portal (My Case) provides an easy way to check the status of your application or case for food, cash and medical assistance.
 You can also complete an interim report or reapplication and view case information, sometimes known as a “benefits printout”.